Digits88/CareApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

+This project aims at developing a Web application to do Donations to poor or needy people.
+Needy people can get registered through this application and donors also can register through this application.After  that donors can make donations by checking a list of needy people.
+This avoids going to banks to make donations and donation handling will be done through this platform.

+As this is an ongoing project we need support from developers to develop this application.
+Any sort of a contribution is appreciated.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.